The Prodigy: Formation and early singles success (1989–1991)

-Experience and Music for the Jilted Generation (1992–1995)
+Experience and Music for the Jilted Generation (1991–1995)

-In 1991 and 1992, Howlett recorded the band's debut full-length studio album Experience at his home facility, Earthbound Studios.
+In 1991 and 1992, Howlett recorded the band's debut studio album Experience at his home facility, Earthbound Studios.
 The project began after XL Recordings suggested the group make one, and initially Howlett wanted to produce a "rave concept album" inspired by Pink Floyd, but abandoned the idea due to the risk of limiting his musical ideas.
 Released in September 1992, the album peaked at No. 12 on the UK Albums Chart and was certified platinum by the British Phonographic Industry (BPI) for selling over 300,000 copies.
 The album contains many samples of other artists, and closes with a live track featuring Maxim on vocals.
 It is considered a landmark release in British rave music, and was an influential record for American DJ and musician Moby for his early studio releases.
 Its third single, "Fire/Jericho", was on track to become the band's third consecutive UK top ten single, but XL Recordings deleted it from its catalogue and therefore stalled at its peak of No. 11.

-By early 1993, The Prodigy had completed their first major nationwide tour.
-Howlett said that The Prodigy had now become an established act and would continue to produce original dance music as there was still an audience for it.
+By early 1993, the Prodigy had completed their first major nationwide tour.
+Howlett said that the Prodigy had now become an established act and would continue to produce original dance music as there was still an audience for it.
 After Experience and the run of singles that accompanied it, the band moved to distance themselves from the "kiddie rave" reputation that had dogged them.
 The rave scene moved on from its hardcore phase, following the Criminal Justice Act's anti-rave legislation on the horizon.
 Later in 1993, Howlett released an anonymous white label vinyl, bearing only the titles "Earthbound I" and "Earthbound 2".
 Its hypnotic, hard-edged sound won wide underground approval.
 The songs were officially released as "One Love" and "Full Throttle" in September 1993, and reached No. 8 in the UK.
 By this time the band performed live at least once a week, and had started performing overseas including Germany, the US, and Japan.